-You remember to take your car in for maintenance every 3000-5000 miles.
-You remember to get your physical every year.
+You have your car serviced every 3000-5000 miles.
+You visit your doctor for a physical every year.
 So why wouldn’t you always get your routine heating and air conditioning maintenance in Jacksonville each season?

-You may think that if the AC kept you cool all last summer, or you didn’t encounter any mishaps with your furnace last winter, that you can skip having a technician come out and take a look.
-But that’s where you may have issues.
+You may believe that if the air conditioner kept you cool all last summer, or you didn’t encounter any mishaps with your furnace last winter, that you can skip having a technician come out and do an inspection.
+But that’s where you may run into problems.

-Routinely taking your car in helps verify everything is operating correctly so you aren’t halfway into a 300 mile trip when your car suddenly breaks down.
-Seeing the doctor annually helps keep you healthy and discovers issues early, like heart ailments or cancer.
+Routinely taking your car in helps verify everything is operating correctly so you aren’t halfway into a 300 mile trip when your car unexpectedly breaks down.
+Seeing the doctor annually helps keep your body healthy and discovers issues early, like heart ailments or cancer.

-It’s very similar with heating and cooling maintenance.
+It’s just the same with HVAC maintenance.
 The owner or Portland-based Sky Heating and Air Conditioning, Travis Smith, explained it very simply.

-Smith says the process is just like vehicle maintenance.
-“Just as a car mechanic would bring to any auto owner’s attention that it needs oil changes and regular tune-ups.
+Smith goes on to explain the process is similar to vehicle maintenance.
+“Just as an auto mechanic would bring to any auto owner’s attention that it needs oil changes and regular tune-ups.
 There is no difference.
-Mechanical devices need maintenance or they will malfunction and have decreased lifespans.”
+Mechanical devices need maintenance or they will break down and have decreased lifespans.”